ilg-physics-ucsb/physics3l-manual/Physics3LManualSite/3-SHMW1.md

-3. Place a fork on your surface so that the prongs are hanging off the edge of the table.
+3. Place a fork on your surface so that the tines are hanging off the edge of the table (pointing upward).

-4. If you have tape available tape the fork to the surface.
+4. If you have tape available, tape the fork to the surface.

 5. Get a heavy textbook (or similar weighted object) and place it on top of the fork.
-You should now be safe to hang some stuff from the edge of the fork.
+It should now be safe to hang some things from the tines of the fork.
 ::: Figure fork s
 ![Fork On Table](../imgs/lab3/Fork.png)
 ![Fork On Table](../imgs/lab3/ForkTape.png)
 ![Fork On Table](../imgs/lab3/ForkTapeBook.png)
 :::
 :::Warning
-Don't use Scotch tape on wooden or painted surfaces.
+Don&rsquo;t use Scotch tape on wooden or painted surfaces.
 It might ruin the surface when you remove the tape.
 :::

 ::: RFigure ziploc xs